-The “Good Driver discount” will save you a substantial amount of money (typically 20%) over the course of the year, and it doesn’t take much to qualify.
+The “Good Driver discount” is a no-brainer that will save you a substantial amount of money (typically 20% or more) on your auto insurance policy over the course of the year, and it doesn’t take much to qualify.

 To be considered a good driver with most carriers, all drivers of the insured vehicle must have been licensed to drive for the past three years and must have maintained a clean driving record during that time.

-That means no major convictions, no more than one minor conviction, and no at-fault accidents resulting in bodily injury or death or an at-fault accident involving property damage that resulted in a 1 point minor conviction.
+In general, this means no major convictions, no more than one minor conviction, and no at-fault accidents resulting in bodily injury or death or an at-fault accident involving property damage that resulted in a 1-point minor conviction.

 Additionally, all drivers must not have been convicted of driving under the influence in the past 10 years.